The #1 Misconception About Tinnitus Treatment

 The immediate cause of tinnitus relates to hearing loss (no matter how slight).
 Sound travels from the eardrum to the inner ear where ‘hair cells’ translate vibrational sound energy into nerve impulses that travel to the hearing part of the brain (auditory cortex).

-When hair cells are damaged or the hearing nerve gets detached from them, the signals from the auditory brainstem become hyperactive – not silent.
-This the set up for tinnitus.
+When hair cells are damaged or the hearing nerve gets detached from them (a condition called cochlear synaptopathy), the signals from the auditory brainstem become hyperactive – not silent.
+This is the necessary set up for tinnitus; hyperactive and hypersynchrnous firing of auditory neurons that have become detached from inner ear cells.

 Tinnitus is a Phantom Sensation